Quick facts

 – Deaths by road user type: 47.5% car, 29.7% light trucks, 2.1% large trucks, 17.0% motorcycles, 3.7% other or unknown

-Some Pennsylvania lawmakers favor tighter laws governing phones, and at the beginning of 2020, its House passed a ban on handheld phone use.
+Some Pennsylvania lawmakers favor tighter laws governing phones, and the state has considered a ban on handheld phone use.
 In recent years, the state has required children under 2 to be buckled into a rear-facing car seat and also increased the penalty for texting and driving.

 ambrozinio // Shutterstock